 While hanging garlic around your home won’t help, there are a few key things you can do to slay your energy vampires.

-1. Borrow a TrickleStar® energy monitor for free to find your scariest energy vampires.
+1. Buy a plug-in energy monitor to find your scariest energy vampires.
 Once you know how much energy your appliances are using, you can take action to reduce your energy usage and lower your monthly energy bills.